swarm-workflows/SwarmAgents/README.md

 ```

 ## SWARM Consensus (Swarm)
-SWARM algorithm extends PBFT consensus to the swarm topology.
+SWARM algorithm extends PBFT consensus to the swarm topology and implemented in `swarm_agent.py`.
 In the first version, we have changed the leader election process as described below:

 ### Leader Election Process